AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 >
 >Create one **Twitter** service per X account.
 As a consequence, you must create another test service to send proofs to your [test account](#tw-test-account).
 >
->Each **Twitter** service must also be created by Adobe on your MID instance.
+>Each **Twitter** service must also be created by Adobe on your mid-sourcing (MID) instance.
 Contact your Adobe representative to have your environment configured.
 >

 To enter settings, you must access both to your Adobe Campaign client console and an your X app permissions.